 A few years ago, my friends Taimi and Stuart Allan told me about an art project where they interviewed people about their experiences of hearing voices, then hired scripted actors and created a headphones-based installation recreating the situation you were listening to.
 There’s also an American podcast I love called Love and Radio, where just one person tells their story.
 It occurred to me that by nicking bits of each of those projects, I could make another interesting one.

-What do you think it is about podcasts that make them such a great way for people to access stories?
+What do you think it is about podcasts that make them such a great way for people

 There’s an intimacy to it.
 You have a close one-to-one relationship with whoever is talking at the time and you listen through headphones, so it’s more immersive as well.
 So, if you’re listening to someone’s stories about mental distress, it’s a really good pathway to care about the person you’re listening to.

-You had a wide range of stories in the series – was that deliberate?
+You had a wide range of stories in the series – was that

 It was very deliberate.
 When it comes to wanting to represent different voices, you have to think about what that means.
 In an ideal world you’d cover a wide range of New Zealand’s multi-ethnic society.
 You want young and old, North Island and South Island, big city and small city.
 And then on top of that, I really wanted to capture diversity in the range of experiences they had, in terms of mental distress.